Teaching: COMP34120

 Course notes

 The notes for this part of the course are handed out in the first week of term.
 I appreciate any feedback on the course in general as well as on the material handed out.
-For this purpose please email me at A.Schalk at cs.manchester.ac.uk.
+For this purpose please email me at A.Schalk at manchester.ac.uk.

 The notes are written in a fair amount of detail because you are expected to spend some time each week in self-study.
 I will not explain every detail in the notes in the lectures.
 The lectures are there for me to introduce the big ideas, and to go through examples with you.
+Solutions to the exercises are included.

 I'll keep a list of errors (currently empty) in the notes here as they're brought to my attention.